Propranolol Interactions

 Propranolol + smoking

-moderateCigarette smoking induces hepatic metabolism of propranolol via CYP1A2 and accelerated glucuronidation, increasing apparent oral clearance and reducing propranolol plasma concentrations in smokers compared with non-smokers.
-Nicotine also independently raises heart rate, blood pressure, and circulating catecholamines, partially counteracting propranolol's beta-blocking effect.
+moderateCigarette smoking induces hepatic metabolism of propranolol (mainly via CYP1A2 and glucuronidation), increasing its clearance and lowering propranolol blood levels in smokers compared with non-smokers.
+Nicotine also independently raises heart rate, blood pressure, and circulating catecholamines, partly counteracting propranolol's beta-blocking effect.
+Both effects reverse when a person quits smoking.

 Propranolol + coffee

-moderateCaffeine in coffee acutely raises heart rate and blood pressure, which can counteract the heart-rate and blood-pressure-lowering effects of propranolol, a non-selective beta-blocker.
-Propranolol may also slow caffeine clearance modestly, increasing caffeine exposure.
+moderateCaffeine in coffee acutely raises heart rate and blood pressure, which can partly counteract the heart-rate and blood-pressure-lowering effects of propranolol, a non-selective beta-blocker.
+Propranolol does not fully block this caffeine pressor response.
+Older claims that propranolol slows caffeine clearance appear to be wrong: a human study found propranolol slightly speeds caffeine elimination rather than slowing it.

 Propranolol + black pepper